~Select arrow for location key~

 To the right of the Hoodoo is Copper Creek and in the background under a low-lying cloud layer is the mystical and spiritually inspiring Monument Valley, (“Tsé Biiʼ Ndzisgaii”, for “valley of the rocks“).
 This ancient landscape is located on the First Nations Diné (Navajo) Tribal Reservation a short distance northwest of Monument Valley near Kayenta.

-Hashké neiní (Diné for” The Angry One” ) is known for his resistance to being forcibly removed during the unfortunate events of 1864 when Kit Carson begin his cruel campaign, now referred to as the “Long Walk”.
-Union Army soldiers removed the Diné from their traditional ancestral homelands in the Four Corners Region and made them walk over 300 miles to a new reservation established by the Federal Government in eastern New Mexico known as Bosque Redondo.
+Hoskinnini Mesa was named after the much-respected First Nations Diné leader, Hashké neiní, who was born close by in the Monument Valley area.
+Hashké neiní (Diné for” The Angry One” ) was renowned for his resistance to being forcibly removed during the unfortunate events of 1864 when Kit Carson begin a campaign now referred to as the “Long Walk”.
+Union Army soldiers removed the Diné from their traditional ancestral homelands in the Four Corners Region.
+They made them walk over 300 miles to a new reservation established in eastern New Mexico known as Bosque Redondo.

 In 1868 after the Diné were finally released and allowed to return to their ancestral homelands, Hashké neiní became known for his generosity to those who had survived their internment at Bosque Redondo.
 He died in 1912 in Monument Valley.

 Zedekiah: “I see this image of Hoskinnini Mesa is made even more interesting because of that lonely Hoodoo tower in the lower part of the picture.
 I think of it as a beautiful symbol of Hashké neiní, standing strong and proud, surviving through strength, shaped by the elements but enduring the trials of time.”